isomerpages/moe-ast-pesta/index.md

           url: /pesta/be-connected-with-the-fraternity/our-pioneers
       background: /images/pesta banner hero page.jpg
   - infopic:
+      title: 2024 Workshops for PE and Sports CCA Teachers
+      description: Looking for workshops to enhance your professional learning?
+We have an array of workshops designed for you!
+By PE teachers.
+For PE teachers.
+      button: Please click on this link to find out more!
+      url: /pesta/professional-development/courses-and-twa-for-pe-and-sports-teachers/
+      image: /images/PL_Calendar_2024b.png
+      alt: Workshops for PE teachers
+  - infopic:
       title: Physical Education Knowledgeable Others (PEKO)
       description: In 2022, PESTA introduced Physical Education Knowledgeable Others (PEKO) to harness the strengths and expertise of the PE fraternity to